 Cynthia and her mother had a chance to walk into the grand ballroom while the guests enjoyed cocktail hour in the foyer.
 Both ladies gasped as they walked in and Candy said she felt she had just entered a magical secret garden. the Ritz Carlton Lafayette Ballroom was completely transformed with florals in ivory, beige and gold hues and romantic candlelight that emanated throughout the space.

-The highlights of the night included a mash up father daughter dance that began with Celine Dion’s “Because you Loved Me” and ended hilariously with “Selfies” and a heartfelt toast from the father of the bride who was so happy he could barely contain his tears of joy.
+The highlights of the night included a mash up father-daughter dance that began with Celine Dion’s “Because You Loved Me” and ended hilariously with “Selfies,” as well as a heartfelt toast from the father of the bride who was so happy he could barely contain his tears of joy.
 This was a wedding for the books!
-Mazel Tov to the Turbows!
+Mazel Tov to the newlyweds!